chainspimp/Aura/README.md

 AURA is a **fully local** AI desktop assistant built in Python.
 It runs entirely on your own machine — no cloud APIs, no subscriptions, no data leaving your computer.
 You talk to it by voice or text, and it responds through a sleek dark-themed GUI.

-Under the hood, AURA is a collection of specialized AI agents that collaborate: a planner breaks your request into steps, a router decides which tools to use, and individual agents execute — whether that's searching the web, writing and running code, controlling your computer, scanning a network, or building an entire software project from scratch.
+Under the hood, AURA is a collection of specialised AI agents that collaborate: a planner breaks your request into steps, a router decides which tools to use, and individual agents execute — whether that's searching the web, writing and running code, controlling your computer, scanning a network, building an entire software project from scratch, or running a scheduled background task while you sleep.

 ---